voidchatorg/voidchat/README.md

 ## Development Status

-Voidchat is currently a work in progress, with active development ongoing.
-Some features may be incomplete or subject to change as we continue to build and refine the website.
+Voidchat is in the early stages of development.
+Core features are still being built out and many aspects of the platform are subject to change as development progresses.
+Incomplete features and potential bugs are expected.